aaronlippold/luks2-fips-fix/README.md

 ```

 The log file will contain timestamps and messages for each action performed by the script.

-## Background

-When installing a system with FIPS mode enabled, it is necessary to pass the `fips=1` parameter to the anaconda installer at boot.
-This ensures that the system is configured to comply with FIPS requirements from the start.
-However, if this step is missed, the encrypted volumes created during installation may not be FIPS compliant.

-This script provides a solution for users who find themselves in this situation.
-It allows them to convert their existing LUKS2 keyslots to be FIPS compliant, enabling them to enable FIPS mode on their system after installation.

 ## How It Works